Ian McNabb discography: Track listing

+Krugerrands

-KrugerrandsKrugerrands is an album primarily containing re-recordings of previously released tracks that, according to McNabb "were either previously stripped to basics for their original recordings or done using drum machines and other such toys".
+Krugerrands is an album primarily containing re-recordings of previously released tracks that, according to McNabb "were either previously stripped to basics for their original recordings or done using drum machines and other such toys".
 The album was released on 3 August 2015, after having been made available for pre-order on McNabb's website in June.
 The album was a limited release of 1000 copies, and also included a cover of the Sly Fox song "Let's Go All the Way" and two versions of a new track, "Gravy".
 The album was a collaboration with Liverpudlian band Cold Shoulder, as was the previous album Eclectic Warrior.

 According to McNabb's liner notes for the album, it is an attempt to improve on "a bunch of tunes from [his] catalogue [he] felt, although not uhappy [sic] with in their previous incarnations, had a lot of room to grow".